Freeman Toyota, Hurst TX. Credit: CarPro.

 Final Thoughts

-Buying a used car a long distance from you can be done safely and successfully, but be sure to follow all the steps I have outlined.
+Buying a used car a long distance from you can be done safely, but be sure to follow all the steps I have outlined.
 Trust your gut, if at any time during the process something doesn't seem right, STOP until you can verify and eliminate your concerns.